 The Information Technology sector provides opportunities for individuals interested in occupations such as software development, computer systems analysts and IT specialists while offering innovative, collaborative team environments, and enriching experiences in emerging technologies.

-How TEC-P can help job seekers
+How TEC-P can help YOU

 Technology Employment in Colorado Partnership (TEC-P) is a regional, joint project that benefits long-term unemployed and underemployed people (more than 27 weeks) on the Front Range and Western Slope in Colorado using collaborations between employers, educational institutions and job training programs.

 TEC-P, a targeted industry sector initiative, will further build the state’s information technology and advanced manufacturing sectors.
 The project utilizes an industry- and employer-driven approach to develop career pathways, boosting employment in middle-skilled to high-skilled jobs.
 This milestone regional effort will help to expand Colorado's pipeline of talent by connecting nearly 600 long-term unemployed individuals with promising careers in high-demand industries.

 The TEC-P grant application was led by the Denver Office of Economic Development (OED), which will serve as fiscal agent of the four-year project.
 The partnership, awarded a $6.2 Million "Ready to Work Partnership‟ grant from the U.S. Department of Labor in October 2014, consists of several organizations including:; Workforce Investment Boards serving Arapahoe, Boulder, Clear Creek, Denver, Douglas, Gilpin, Jefferson, Larimer and Mesa counties; the Colorado Urban Workforce Alliance, the Colorado Community College System and Western Colorado Community College; industry associations; employers within the IT and advanced manufacturing sectors; and additional training and other partners.

 Jeff re-gained employment with FEMA earning $24 per hour.